lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 For privacy reasons or if the DEV address is changing over time, a static value that is not equal to the DEV address SHOULD be used.
 In that case, the TV contains the static value, the MO operator is set to "equal" and the CDF is set to "not-sent".
-RFC 7217 provides some methods that MAY be used to derive this static identifier.
+{{RFC7217}} provides some methods that MAY be used to derive this static identifier.

 If several IIDs are possible, then the TV contains the list of possible IIDs, the MO is set to "match-mapping" and the CDA is set to "mapping-sent".